Growing Cannabis In Canada

 As robberies strain retailers and erode public trust, the AGCO faces mounting pressure to align regulations with reality.
 With stores like TOKE and Piffingtons leading by example, 2024 could mark a turning point—but only if policymakers act swiftly.
 For Ontario’s cannabis industry, the choice is clear: prioritize safety, or risk undermining the legal market’s progress.

-Posted In: Marijuana News
+Posted In: Cannabis News